stefanov-sm/Pg_methods-PostgreSQL-methods-for-node.js/README.md

-# PostgreSQL methods for node.js
+no# PostgreSQL methods for node.js
 **PostgreSQL scripts as object methods in node.js for database-intensive applications**

 ## SQL file syntax